 This is not necessarily the best treatment available.

 - about the advantages of a laparoscopic hysterectomy

-- about ovariectomy and how other pathology as deep endometriosis which can be an accidental finding will be handled especially when too difficult for the surgeon.
+- about ovariectomy and how other pathology, such as deep endometriosis, which can be an accidental finding, will be handled, especially when too difficult for the surgeon.
 An ovariectomy while leaving the endometriosis is wrong.